PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 before it is passed on to the internal base-classifier.
 With this technique it is possible to implement arbitrary pre-processing within a cross-validation analysis.
-Suppose we want to perform the classification not on the voxel intensities themselves, but on the samples projected onto the singular vectors of the data, it would look like this:
+Suppose we want to perform the classification not on voxel intensities themselves, but on the same samples in the space spanned by the singular vectors of the training data, it would look like this:

 >>> baseclf = LinearCSVMC()
 >>> metaclf = MappedClassifier(baseclf, SVDMapper())